openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 of view of someone using `mpf_component_util.VideoCapture`, these modifications are mostly transparent.
-`mpf_component_util.VideoCapture` makes it look like you are reading the original video file as though it has already been rotated, flipped, cropped, etc. Also, if frame skipping is enabled, such as by setting the value of the `"FRAME_INTERVAL"` job property, it makes it look like you are reading the video as though it never contained the skipped frames.
+`mpf_component_util.VideoCapture` makes it look like you are reading the original video file as though it has already been rotated, flipped, cropped, etc. Also, if frame skipping is enabled, such as by setting the value of the `FRAME_INTERVAL` job property, it makes it look like you are reading the video as though it never contained the skipped frames.